MikeXydas/professionalNetworkingApp/README.md

 	HOMEPAGE: No filesystem photos, videos, sound, add max comment size
 	NOTIFICATIONS: No filesystem photos
 	CONVERSATION: No fileSystem photos (could solve how to scroll to bottom of messages)
+	ADVERTISEMENTS: No html file.
+AdvertismentEndpoint is broken (moved functions to UserEndpoint

 	IMPORTANT: SSL ENCRYPTION , CORS FILTER, jwt authentication